 Like many people in Texas, you have received an inheritance from your parents or a relative, perhaps a large sum of money, or an expensive vehicle like a boat.
 Your inheritance may be something valuable or just something sentimental to you.
 Naturally, you want to protect whatever you inherit from becoming divided or sold off as part of a divorce settlement.

-According to FindLaw, for the most part the law will not look at an inheritance as marital property.
+According to FindLaw, for the most part, the law will not look at inheritance as marital property.
 Since separate property is not subject to property division, your inheritance should be safe if you handle it properly.
 If you commingle your inheritance, you might lose some of it in a divorce.

 If you inherit a sum of money and place it in a bank account shared by you and your spouse, the law will likely consider your inheritance money as marital property.
 Additionally, if you place some of your marital money in an account with your inheritance money, the law may determine that you have commingled your assets.